 Increase access, hours, and quality

 One of the biggest challenges to early learning is funding.
 There are often more children to serve than the programs have space for.
 In addition, the Working Connections Child Care reimbursement rate is so low that parents sometimes struggle to find a provider that participates in the program.
-Limited funding also means ECEAP is only 320 hours per year, which translates to as few as two and half hours per day.
+Limited funding also means that ECEAP is not yet a full day for all children served by the program.
 Research finds that the number of hours children receive high-quality early learning education has one of the biggest impacts on achievement, especially for low-income children.

 In addition, pre-K in Washington costs more than in-state college, making it unaffordable for many.
 We must increase the number of children served, the number of hours children receive, and the quality of some programs.

 Many early learning programs are separate and have different health and safety standards, eligibility and provider requirements, and provide different total hours of services.
 As a result, these programs can be

 confusing for providers and parents and sometimes means children are not provided with full-day services,

 which many working families need.
 A long-term goal is to build an integrated, accessible early learning

 system, including birth to age three services, childcare, and pre-K. By increasing the state’s investment in early learning and being strategic about how we invest in early learning, we will see better outcomes for children, easier access for parents, and economic benefits for our state.

 LEV works with strong community partners and advocates for early learning in our work, including: